ESMValGroup/ESMValCore/doc/contributing.rst

 The data are installed as part of the developer dependencies, and used by some larger tests (i.e. in the `multimodel tests` <https://github.com/ESMValGroup/ESMValCore/tree/master/tests/sample_data>`__)

+The loading and preprocessing of the data can be somewhat time-consuming (~30 secs) and are cached by ``pytest`` to make the tests more performant.
-To avoid running these tests as they can be time-consuming, use `pytest -m "not use_sample_data"`.
+Clear the cache by using running pytest with the ``--cache-clear`` flag.
+To avoid running these tests using sample data, use `pytest -m "not use_sample_data"`.
+If you are adding new tests using sample data, please use the decorator ``@pytest.mark.use_sample_data``.

 Code style
 ----------